AndrewCrescencio/todo-list/README.md

 - Backend:
   - [app.supabase.com](https://app.supabase.com/): hosted Postgres database with restful API for usage with Supabase.js.

-Observação: é necessário a criação de um back-end para utilizar o supabase, usar createClient no lado do cliente não é seguro!
+Note: Creating a backend is required to use supabase, using createClient on the client side is not safe!

 ## Deploy your own